SAGE Test for Alzheimer’s: 12 Questions

 SAGE test for Alzheimer's

 The SAGE test for Alzheimer’s Disease is a brief, self-administered cognitive assessment tool to detect early signs of Alzheimer’s disease and other cognitive impairments.
 SAGE stands for “Self-Administered Gerocognitive Exam” and can be an excellent tool for early-stage detection.
-Table of Contents The SAGE Test evaluates memory, reasoning, language, and problem-solving skills through a series of questions and tasks.
-While it…
+The SAGE Test evaluates memory, reasoning, language, and problem-solving skills through a series of questions and tasks.
+While it is not a diagnostic…

 “I Want to Go Home” in Alzheimer’s: Try 3 Kind Responses